vtex-apps/taxjar/docs/README.md

 ### Notes

-Warehouse locations are used to determine nexus addresses.
+- Warehouse locations are used to determine nexus addresses.
-Product tax codes are entered in Catalog -> Products and SKUs -> Tax Code An order transaction is created in TaxJar when an order is invoiced.
+- Product tax codes are entered in Catalog -> Products and SKUs -> Tax Code.
+- An order transaction is created in TaxJar when an order is invoiced.

 ## Contributors ✨